AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/README.md

 ## The Latest Batch

-Written on September 25, 2026.
+Written on September 26, 2026.
 I wrote the first crumb on March 28, 2025.

-*Crumb 2293*: **A Warning**: Whatever happens, never hide under the desk and press the navy-blue upside-down triangular button with your left elbow while you say “strawberry salami enema.”
+*Crumb 2297*: **Pride**: I’m not sure whether I should feel proud of still being alive but it’s proving to be very challenging.

-*Crumb 2294*: **Eyes**: “There.
-Put these pieces of cloth into your eye sockets and exert some pressure to stop the bleeding.
-I hope this teaches you not to tell me what I cannot do.”
+*Crumb 2298*: **The Loss of Contrast**: Sometimes you can lose even the ability to experience joy or amusement and yet you are deeply sad and bored.

-*Crumb 2295*: **Weirdness**: “Can I kiss you on the mouth?”
-“Only when I’m completely naked and the DJ is looking this way.”
+*Crumb 2299*: **The Supremacy of Female Beauty**: Human female beauty trumps everything.
+Human female beauty is god, the meaning of life, the constant that anchors reality, and the only reason anyone needs to keep breathing.
+Human female beauty encompasses all senses and has no limits.
+There is existence because there must be female beauty.

-*Crumb 2296*: **A Comparison**: There are infinite ways of being an idiot and surprisingly few of not being one.
+*Crumb 2300*: **Being a Man**: Being a man is knowing that pushed to the extreme of having your family threatened you would instantly begin worshiping Mars and believing in nothing else than war and extreme violence.

 ## My Commitment